-- Assessment and observations indicate that pupil behaviour, wellbeing and mental health were significantly impacted last year due to COVID-19 and other related issues. - As a result of funding spend, a tiered system is now in place to ensure consistency of support for children who have emotional or mental health needs. - Observations show that support provided has reduced the number of behavioural incidents, reduced the risk of exclusion and improved the wellbeing of those children receiving support. - Provision has also included work with parents to provide strategies and solutions for supporting children at home which has led to improvement in self-regulation and emotional behaviour in school.
+- Assessment and observations indicate that pupil behaviour, wellbeing and mental health have been significantly impacted in recent years. - As a result of funding spend, a tiered system of support continues to be in place to ensure consistency of support for children who have emotional or mental health needs. - Observations show that support provided has reduced the number of behavioural incidents, reduced the risk of exclusion and improved the wellbeing of those children receiving support. - Provision has also included work with parents to provide strategies and solutions for supporting children at home which has led to improvement in self-regulation and emotional behaviour in school. - Parent and teacher voice indicate improvement in emotional and behavioural wellbeing of children who have this support in school.